mcdope/teamviewer-o-matic/README.md

 1. Copy an existing language file (i.e `teamviewer-o-matic.strings.german.conf`), rename the copy to `teamviewer-o-matic.strings.myFancyLanguage.conf`. `myFancyLanguage` is what you will later use when running `teamviewer-o-matic.exe`.
 2. Replace the texts in the categories `Full_WindowTitles`, `Full_WindowTexts`, `Host_WindowTitles`, `Host_WindowTexts` with their equivalents from the TeamViewer language you want to use.
 They are in order of appearance in setup flow, so it should be easy to get them even if you don't understand german.
 Else there is still Google Translate ;).
 3. Replace the texts in `Full_TrayTips` and `Host_TrayTips` to also localize teamviewer-o-matic's traytips (optional).

+In case you want to add support for english or russian, you can use the files from `teamviewer-12` branch as starting point.
+Both where supported at some point, but I personally don't need them and don't want to maintain them anymore.

 ---